crashvb/ejbca-docker/README.md

 ### Exposed Ports

-* `8442/tcp` - SSL-encrypted connection between deployed web applications and clients.
+* `8080/tcp` - (_repurposed_) Public HTTP port of your application server, used for clients to access the public web for information.
+Not to be used for enrollment since it's not encrypted.
+* `8442/tcp` - Public HTTPS port (server side only SSL) of your application server, used for clients to access the public web for enrollment.
-* `8443/tcp` - (_repurposed_) SSL-encrypted port used to access the EJBCA admin GUI.
+* `8443/tcp` - SSL protected HTTPS port used to access the EJBCA Admin GUI.
+This port requires client certificate for access.

 ### Volumes